TechPro424/Auction-House/README.md

 Auction House is a server-side mod to add your items to an "auction house" where the item can then be sold to the highest bidder at any point in time.

+Use the `/sell` command to add your items to the Auction House and `/auctionhouse` to access the Auction House.

+**This mod is in a highly experimental state.
+Do not use it on production servers.**

 ## Credits